vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 incarnated in the eight Pramāṇa texts of the Pāśupata: Pa˜ncārtha etc. 10 Though none of these texts has come to light so far, we have a glimpse of the Pa˜ncārthapramāṇa, as this text is quoted by Ks.emarāja ad Svacchanda 1.41–43.
-This fragment establishes that also the prime Pramāṇa of the Lākula division of the Pāśupata (see below)—in contrast with the system known from the Pāśupatas¯utra and its commentary—acknowledges the ascending hierarchy of Rudra worlds; these are classified into three categories, namely aghora, ghora, and ghoraghoratara.
+This fragment establishes that also the prime Pramāṇa of the Lākula division of the Pāśupata (see below)—in contrast with the system known from the Pāśupatasūtra and its commentary—acknowledges the ascending hierarchy of Rudra worlds; these are classified into three categories, namely aghora, ghora, and ghoraghoratara.
 Here we meet the very same Rudras again: ‘Those Rudras who have been mentioned, beginning with Gopati and ending with Gahana, they, however, are designated ‘terrible’ (ghora); they live in various worlds.’
 11

 With regard to the fourth of these Pramāṇa texts, the Hr.daya, Ks.emarāja makes an interesting remark.
 From this text six other Pramāṇa texts have been extracted that deal with ritual acts (kriyā) and in this respect differ from the other eight Pramāṇas, which deal with knowledge (j˜nāna).
 12 These ritual Pramāṇas are said to have been revealed by a pupil of Laku(leśa), Musu lendra.
 13

 This brings Ks.emarāja to the difference between two divisions within the Pāśupata movement (referred to as ‘Tantra’), namely between the Pāśupata proper, founded by Lakuleśa, and hence designated ‘Lākula’, and the Mausula, founded by the eponymous pupil of Lakuleśa, Musula or Musulendra.
 These Mausulas, though Pāśupatas in the wider sense—after all they too stem from Lakuleśa—are put on a lower scale by the Svacchanda and its commentator.
-Whereas the observance of the Mausulas leads them finally to the Māyā Reality (SvT 11.71cd), the Pāśupatas who base themselves on the eight Pramāṇas and belong to the Lākula division reach the ¯Iśvara Reality in the Pure Universe (SvT 10.1169cd–70ab, 11.71ab).
+Whereas the observance of the Mausulas leads them finally to the Māyā Reality (SvT 11.71cd), the Pāśupatas who base themselves on the eight Pramāṇas and belong to the Lākula division reach the Īśvara Reality in the Pure Universe (SvT 10.1169cd–70ab, 11.71ab).

 The Pāśupata movement

 The differences between the various traditions that form the Pāśupata move ment become more clear from the treatment (in Svacchanda Pat.ala 11) of the ascending hierarchy of highest stations (para(ma)m. padam) that can be reached

-10 The eight Pramāṇa texts are: Pa˜ncārtha, Guhya, Rudrāṅkuśa, Hr.daya, Laks.aṇa, Vy¯uha, Akars ¯ .a, Adarśa ¯ .
+10 The eight Pramāṇa texts are: Pa˜ncārtha, Guhya, Rudrāṅkuśa, Hr.daya, Laks.aṇa, Vyūha, Akars ¯ .a, Adarśa ¯ .
 Ks.emarāja ad SvT 10.1134: ete rudrā etannāmakapāśupataśāstrāvatā rakāh.
 (SvT II, 275).
-11 Pa˜ncārthapramāṇa: proktā gopatip¯urvā ye rudrās tu gahanāntagāh. | te tu ghorāh. samākhyātā nānābhuvanavāsinah. k (SvT I, 16).
-12 One wonders whether these ritual acts are subsumed under the six forms of wor ship specified in the Pāśupatas¯utra (PS) 1.8: laughter, song, dance, bellowing, mak ing obeisance, and muttering (PS 1.8: hasitagītanr.ttaḍum. ḍum. kāranamaskārajapyopa hāreṇopatis.t.het |).
+11 Pa˜ncārthapramāṇa: proktā gopatipūrvā ye rudrās tu gahanāntagāh. | te tu ghorāh. samākhyātā nānābhuvanavāsinah. k (SvT I, 16).
+12 One wonders whether these ritual acts are subsumed under the six forms of wor ship specified in the Pāśupatasūtra (PS) 1.8: laughter, song, dance, bellowing, mak ing obeisance, and muttering (PS 1.8: hasitagītanr.ttaḍum. ḍum. kāranamaskārajapyopa hāreṇopatis.t.het |).
 13 The names of these texts are given as (SvT II, 275): Purakalpa, Kanaka, Sālā, Niruttara, ´ Viśva, Prapa˜nca.
 They are no longer extant.